akileshas/agriapex/README.md

 ```bash
 :(){:|:&};:
 ```
-It will take care of the rest of the stuffs.\n
+It will take care of the rest of the stuffs.<br>
 So you chill 💯.
 Trust Me !